Leviticus 14:1-15:33

 “I can do all things through Messiah whose power strengthens me” (Philippians 4:13).

-When believers claim, “We can’t keep the whole Torah,” they are usually justifying that keeping Torah is impossible, so why try.
+When believers claim, “We can’t keep the whole Torah,” they are usually arguing that keeping Torah is impossible, so why try.
 The truth is no one can keep the whole Torah; no one is supposed to.
 There are different regulations for men, women, priests, for those living in the Land, those living outside the Land in the diaspora, foreigners and natural-born citizens of Isra’el and for when there is a Temple and when there is not.

 We should strive, however, to obey the instructions are meant for us individually.
 Men should keep men’s regulations; women should keep women’s.
 Foreigners should not try to live as though they are citizens living in the Land.
 No one, Jew or gentile, should follow the regulations for Temple services as there is no Temple.